-Chairman Williams has received numerous state and national accolades for her work, including: Parsons’ "Engineer of the Year" award (1993); service on the Corporation’s Leadership Council (1999); Women’s Transportation Seminar for the Greater Dallas/Fort Worth Chapter’s “Woman of Inspiration” award (2002); US Black Engineer & Information Technology recognition as One of the 100 Most Important Blacks in Technology (2006); service on significant initiatives of both Governor Rick Perry and Lieutenant Governor David Dewhurst.
+Williams has received numerous state and national accolades for her work, including: Parsons’ "Engineer of the Year" award (1993); service on the Corporation’s Leadership Council (1999); Women’s Transportation Seminar for the Greater Dallas/Fort Worth Chapter’s “Woman of Inspiration” award (2002); U.S. Black Engineer & Information Technology recognition as One of the 100 Most Important Blacks in Technology (2006); and service on significant initiatives of former Governor Rick Perry and former Lieutenant Governor David Dewhurst.
 President George W. Bush appointed and the United States Senate confirmed her as a Director of the Corporation for National and Community Service.

-She is involved in many civic activities, including the Arlington Alumnae Chapter of Delta Sigma Theta Sorority, Texas Federation of Republican Women, Women’s Golf Association, Dallas African American Museum (board member), Justin F. Kimball High School Academy of Hospitality and Tourism (board member), and the Laura W. Bush Institute for Women's Health.
-She is a member of the Potter’s House Church in Dallas and is married to The Honorable Michael L. Williams, Texas Railroad Commissioner.
-An appointee of Governor Perry to the Board of Regents, she chaired the search committee leading to selection of Dr. Brian McCall as chancellor and served two terms as chairman of the board.
+She is involved in many civic activities, including Arlington Alumnae Chapter of Delta Sigma Theta Sorority, Dallas African American Museum (board member), Justin F. Kimball High School Academy of Hospitality and Tourism (board member), and the Laura W. Bush Institute for Women's Health National Board of Directors.
+An appointee to the Board of Regents, she chaired the search committee leading to selection of Dr. Brian McCall as chancellor and served two terms as chairman of the board.

 She is married to her best friend, Michael L. Williams, former Texas Education Commissioner and Texas Railroad Commissioner.
 Williams' term on the board of regents expires in 2017.